Braised White Fish In Roma Tomato

 What's great about it

-This is a simple and delicious way to cook fish and have dinner on the table in around 20 minutes.
-Inspired by my first trip to France, where I was overwhelmed by the amazingly fresh and healthy produce, as well as how active everybody was, it’s not surprising why so many people associate the Mediterranean diet with health and well-being.
-Enjoy this nourishing and oh so tasty dish!
+This simple recipe is a wonderful way to cook fish and have dinner on the table in 15 minutes.
+It was inspired by my first trip to France, where I was overwhelmed by the amazingly fresh and healthy produce people would use in their cooking.

 500 g white fish fillet (2 skinless, boneless white fish fillets)

 2 tablespoons fresh chopped parsley